 As I mentioned, fintech products require a lot of integrations with third parties.
-Python libraries make integrating your product with other systems through different API a lot easier.
-In finance, API can help you to collect and analyze the required data about users, real estate, and organizations.
-For instance, in the UK, you can get people’s credit history by API, which is required to proceed further financial operations.
-In the online mortgage industry, you also check real estate data and you always need to verify someone’s identity, which is much easier to do with API.
-By using and combining different libraries/packages, you can get the data or filter it in one click without having to develop new tools for that.
+Python libraries make integrating your product with other systems through different APIs a lot easier.
+In finance, APIs can help you to collect and analyze required data about users, real estate, and organizations.
+For instance, in the UK, you can get people’s credit history via an API, which is required to proceed with further financial operations.
+In the online mortgage industry, you need to check real estate data and always need to verify someone’s identity, which is much easier to do with an API.
+By using and combining different libraries/packages, you can acquire and filter data in one click without having to develop new tools.

 Django Stars, for instance, use the Django Rest Framework to build APIs or to integrate with external ones, as well as Celery to queue or distribute tasks.